OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googletest/docs/V1_6_FAQ.md

 ```
   -DGTEST_DONT_DEFINE_FOO=1
 ```
-to the compiler flags to tell Google Test to change the macro's name from `FOO` to `GTEST_FOO`.
+to the compiler flags to tell Google Test to change the macro's roomName from `FOO` to `GTEST_FOO`.
 For example, with `-DGTEST_DONT_DEFINE_TEST=1`, you'll need to write
 ```
   GTEST_TEST(SomeTest, DoesThis) { ... }